theflockers/release-service-bundles/CONTRIBUTING.md

       name: apply-mapping
 ```

-Currently task tests are not required, so if a task version directory is modified
-in a PR and there are no tests, that directory will be skipped.
+Task tests are required for all new tasks.
+For task updates, if the task doesn't currently have tests, adding them is not strictly required, but is recommended.

 ##### Testing scenarios where the Task is expected to fail